 Authentication

-There are many ways how a user can authenticate himself.
-The most common way is password-based authentication (user provides his name or email and a password), but there are other means as well.
-You may be familiar with “Login with Facebook” buttons on many websites, or login via Google/Twitter/GitHub or any other site.
-With Nette, you can have any authentication method you want, or you can combine them.
-It's up to you.
+There are many ways a user can be authenticated.
+The most common method is password-based authentication (where the user provides their name or email and a password), but other methods exist.
+You might be familiar with “Login with Facebook” buttons or logging in via Google/Twitter/GitHub on some sites.
+With Nette, we can have any login method, or even combine them.
+It's entirely our decision.

-Normally you would write your own authenticator, but for this simple little blog we'll use the built-in authenticator, which
+Typically, we would write our own authenticator.
+However, for this simple blog, we'll use the built-in authenticator that logs

-authenticates based on a password and username stored in a configuration file.
-It's good for testing purposes.
-So we'll add the
+in based on a username and password stored in the configuration file.
+This is suitable for testing purposes.
+Let's add the

 security: